-- 1778 In the table above, attribute bits marked as "unassigned" are reserved for assignment by - 1779 EPCglobal in future versions of this specification.
-Implementations of the encoding and - decoding rules specified herein SHALL accept any value of the attribute bits, whether - reserved or not.
-Applications, however, SHOULD direct an encoder to write a zero for - each unassigned bit, and SHOULD NOT rely upon the value of an unassigned bit - decoded from a tag, as doing so may cause interoperability problems if an unassigned - value is assigned in a future revision to this specification.
+In the table above, attribute bits marked as "unassigned" are reserved for assignment by EPCglobal in future versions of this specification.
+Implementations of the encoding and decoding rules specified herein SHALL accept any value of the attribute bits, whether reserved or not.
+Applications, however, SHOULD direct an encoder to write a zero for each unassigned bit, and SHOULD NOT rely upon the value of an unassigned bit decoded from a tag, as doing so may cause interoperability problems if an unassigned value is assigned in a future revision to this specification.

-12 EPC Tag URI and EPC Raw URI
+EPC Tag URI and EPC Raw URI 12.

-- 1786 The EPC memory bank of a Gen 2 tag contains a binary-encoded EPC, along with other - 1787 control information.
+1772 The EPC memory bank of a Gen 2 tag contains a binary-encoded EPC, along with other control 1773 information.
 Applications do not normally process binary data directly.
-An - application wishing to read the EPC may receive the EPC as a Pure Identity EPC URI, as - defined in Section 6.
-In other situations, however, a capturing application may be - interested in the control information on the tag as well as the EPC.
-Also, an application - that writes the EPC memory bank needs to specify the values for control information that - are written along with the EPC.
-In both of these situations, the EPC Tag URI and EPC - 1793 Raw URI may be used.
+An application wishing 1774 to read the EPC may receive the EPC as a Pure Identity EPC URI, as defined in Section 6.
+In

+1775 other situations, however, a capturing application may be interested in the control information on

+1776 the tag as well as the EPC.
+Also, an application that writes the EPC memory bank needs to

+1777 specify the values for control information that are written along with the EPC.
+In both of these

+1778 situations, the EPC Tag URI and EPC Raw URI may be used.

-- 1794 The EPC Tag URI specifies both the EPC and the values of control information in the - 1795 EPC memory bank.
-It also specifies which of several variant binary coding schemes is to - be used (e.g., the choice between SGTIN-96 and SGTIN-198).
-As such, an EPC Tag - 1797 URI completely and uniquely specifies the contents of the EPC memory bank.
-The EPC - Raw URI also specifies the complete contents of the EPC memory bank, but repesents - the memory contents as a single decimal or hexadecimal numeral.
+1779 The EPC Tag URI specifies both the EPC and the values of control information in the EPC and uniquely specifies the contents of the EPC memory bank.
+The EPC Raw URI also specifies the complete contents of the EPC memory bank, but repesents the memory contents as a single decimal or hexadecimal numeral.